GET STARTED

 “Our key finding is that while there may be enough work to maintain full employment to 2030 under most scenarios, the transitions will be very challenging – matching or even exceeding the scale of shifts out of agriculture and manufacturing we have seen in the past.”

-To find out how ELMO Cloud HR & Payroll can help your organisation automate administrative tasks relating to recruitment, onboarding, payroll and more, contact us and one of our consultants will be more than happy to reach out.
+To find out how ELMO Software can help your organisation automate administrative tasks relating to recruitment, onboarding, payroll and more, contact us and one of our consultants will be more than happy to reach out.

 [1] “Jobs lost, jobs gained: Workforce transitions in a time of automation”, McKinsey Global Institute, 2017